-I think it’s initially the different character traits within friendships, that shapes everyone into being their best self for their squad.
-It’s great to have someone to relate to and a connection due to your similarities, but also, different personalities and handles on life, can teach you more about yourself and what surrounds you, more than you know.
+I think it’s initially the different character traits within friendships that shapes everyone into being their best self for their squad.
+It’s great to have someone to relate to and a connection due to your similarities, but also, different personalities and handles on life can teach you more about yourself.

 Kontrol has come up with the different roles within almost every friend group and how everyone can benefit from them.
 Hey, there may be a chance you spot yourself!

 The jokester of the group, your personal All-Star comedian.
 No matter what mood you’re in or how your day is going, you’re destined to get a laugh out from this one.

 It’s a great advantage to have a funny friend or two in your squad.
 Someone who’s naturally humorous, where almost everything they say or do come out as a punchline.
 If there’s one thing everyone would want to be it’s funny, and from personal experience, I have a few good jokes here and there, but most of the time I’m on a thick line of corny.
 To have a friend that’s funny is a guarantee that even in some of the worse situations, you’ll have someone to make your day better by putting a smile on your face.

 Whether it’s picking up an extra job to get that shmoney, excelling in their studies or simply contributing to a charity, this friend is for the win and they’re going to make sure you are too.